-The center facilitates the evaluation of credit for new students who have earned college credit or successfully completed Advanced Placement (AP), International Baccalaureate (IB), and A/AS level examinations, or certain other standard exams; it also provides information and assistance to transfer advisors and prospective students.
+The Transfer Credit Services office facilitates the evaluation of credit for new students who have earned college credit or successfully completed Advanced Placement (AP), International Baccalaureate (IB), and A/AS level examinations, or certain other standard exams.
+It also provides information and assistance to transfer advisors and prospective students.
 Students and advisors work together to decide how courses fit into a student’s individual program, while the center provides course equivalencies, credit reports and articulation tables.
 We have nearly 280,000 course evaluations from colleges and universities across the nation in our database.

 Your official college transcript(s) will be evaluated after you have been admitted to Maryland; final determination of course transferability and applicability will be made by your academic department.
 Please mail your transfer credit documents to: